salimchami/historyscan/README.md

 #### Frontend
 - NodeJS
 - Angular
--

 ### Install and start

 #### Backend

-- update the application.properties to update the codebases root folder path.
+- Update the application.properties to update the codebases root folder path.

 ```
     io.sch.historyscan.codebases.folder=[YOUR_PATH]